marrem/docker-wordpress-multi-fpm/Readme.md

 the wordpress container.
 This is accomplished by mounting the siteN_html into the nginx container as /siteN and into the wordpress container as /var/www/html

 Wordpress containers normally mount an anonymous volume at /var/www/html.
-This is done in order to upgrade to a new version of wp.
+This is done in order to easily upgrade to a new version of wp.
 You change the image tag and restart the container.
 So it is unfortunate that nginx needs to access the volume as well.
+This necessitates creating a named volume.
-Now you will have to remove the volume before up- (or down-) grade the wordpress container.
+Now you will have to remove this named volume before up- (or down-) grading the wordpress container.
 Of course you will want to keep your site content (uploads, plugins, themes, etc), so I mount this as a seperate volume as siteN/wp-content into the nginx container, and as /var/www/html/wp-content into the wordpress containers